Young edition" Science Club to focus on university orientation

 27 | 10 | 2021

-The School of Sciences of the University of Navarra organizes, for the tenth consecutive year, the "Club de la Ciencia", an informative activity aimed at students of 1st and 2nd year of high school diploma from all over Spain and Spanish-speaking countries.
-The tenth edition will take place again in online format and, as a novelty, will be focused on university orientation.
+The School of Science at the University of Navarra is organizing, for the tenth consecutive year, the“Science Club,”an educational activity aimed at 11th and 12th high school diploma students high school diploma all high school diploma Spain and Spanish-speaking countries.
+The tenth edition will once again take place online and, as a new feature, will focus on college counseling.

-"In view of the wide variety of employment opportunities and the increase in the number of courses on offer, we want to tell students about the differences between the high school diploma the differences between the Degrees science courses they like the most and what employers demand the most.
-We are going to do this with the help of alumni of the School, active professionals in each of the different scientific disciplines, both in the field of research and business: Biochemistry (biomedical), biology, Chemistry and environment", says José Manuel Trillo, director of development of the School of Sciences of the University of Navarra.
+“Given the wide variety of employment opportunities the growing range of academic programs, we want to explain to high school diploma differences between the Degrees they’re most interested Degrees and the ones most in demand by employers.
+We’ll be doing this with the help of alumni the School of Science—professionals currently working in each of the different scientific disciplines, both in research in business: Biochemistry biomedical), biology, Chemistry environmental science,” says José Manuel Trillo, director development the School of Science the University of Navarra.

 The first session will be held on November 3 at 19:30 hours with the participation of Amaia Mentxaka (PhD at Clínica Universidad de Navarra), Marina Pérez (Regulatory Affairs at Laboratorios Normon) and Julen Madurga (consultant at Bio Innova) who will talk about employment opportunities in the field of Biochemistry (biomedical).
 The second session, which will deal with the environment, will take place on November 17 at the same time and will include the testimony of Santiago Redín (Environmental Manager and HS technician at GESINOR), Elisa Silva (Sustainability Consultant at Factor Ideas For Change) and Elizeth Cinto (PhD at the University of Michigan).
 The cycle will be completed with a roundtable on Chemistry on February 9, 2022 and on April 6 on Biology.